catmaid/CATMAID/scripts/data/README.md

 Setup
 -----

-To use this functionality, make sure Python 2 or Python 3 is installed and that the folder this file is part of contains a directory with image data, the `serve-directory.py` script and a file called `localhost.pem`.
+To use this functionality, make sure Python 3 is installed and that the folder this file is part of contains a directory with image data, the `serve-directory.py` script and a file called `localhost.pem`.

 The `localhost.pem` certificate file should NEVER be used for actual encryption